NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Dataset

 \subsection{Overview and Usage}

-This section introduces the transformation process of our dataset from the Jigsaw dataset's original texts to its current version.
-This transformation process includes three consecutive steps, namely (1) data pre-processing, (2) sentence perturbation using human-written perturbations, and (3) human evaluation via crowd-sourcing.
-Figure \ref{fig:pipeline} reveals the overall pipeline of this procedure.
-Our data and the source code for all the following steps can be found at our repository page~\footnote{\url{https://github.com/YiranYe/toxic-detection-testset}}.
-One can also use programming scripts to access our data through Hugging Face's dataset repository~\footnote{\url{https://huggingface.co/datasets}}.
-Figure \ref{fig:python_code} demonstrates the code snippets to retrieve and load the {\name} into a table format using Python programming.
-This semi-automatic pipeline will also provide other researchers with resources such as user-study designs and interfaces to curate benchmark datasets with human-written perturbations in domains other than toxic text detection.
+This section introduces the transformation pipeline from the Jigsaw dataset's original texts to {\name} of three consecutive steps, namely (1) data pre-processing, (2) sentence perturbation using human-written perturbations, and (3) quality assurance via crowdsourcing (Fig. \ref{fig:pipeline}). {\name} dataset is also accessible through HuggingFace's data repository~\footnote{\url{https://huggingface.co/datasets/NoisyHate/Noisy_Hate_Data}} or the public DOI: \textit{10.5281/zenodo.14654784}.
+Listing \ref{lst:python_code} shares the code snippets to retrieve and load the {\name} into a table format using Python.
+This semi-automatic pipeline hopes to provide researchers with a consistent framework, including user-study designs and interfaces to curate benchmark datasets with human-written perturbations in domains other than toxic text detection.